 There are a lot of little things that can be done to cut shipping costs.
 None of these measures will have a big impact by themselves, but in concert they can cut costs substantially.

 - Shrink your packaging.
 When UPS and FedEx rolled out “dimensional weight” shipping rates, it meant that package size mattered just as much as package weight.
-One solution: cut boxes down to the smallest possible size.
-Uline sells multi-depth boxes that can help with this.
+Be sure to cut boxes down to the smallest possible size, as it can save you big time (read more about box sizing and costs here).

 - Entice customers to “add on” to their order.
 If you can get your customers to increase their purchase amount, the cost of shipping (as a percentage of total revenue) goes down.
 If your ecommerce platform doesn’t offer any sort of ‘add on’ call to action, consider calling or emailing customers to confirm their order.
 Then, when you’ve got them on the phone, ask about adding a discounted set of oil filters, floor mats, etc. to the order.
 Just make sure it’s a low pressure “oh by the way” type of offer.